The San Diego Seals are looking to Build Momentum off the biggest Free Agent Signing of the

 yet to shine to his full potential.

-Their careers, Brodie Merrell, Zach Greer and Dane Dobbie are all near the end of the road playing professional
+Their careers, Brodie Merrill, Zach Greer and Dane Dobbie are all near the end of the road

 Brodie Merrell, one could say he is the greatest Defensive player of all time.
 He is now 40 and it